chinu0609/Pseudo_Talk/README.md

 ## Customizing the Knowledge Base

-You can modify the characters' behaviors by editing the `charater.txt` files.
+You can modify the characters' behaviors by editing the `character.txt` files.
 This file contains the predefined traits, preferences, and responses for each character.
 Adjusting these values will change the way the characters interact with each other.

 ## Future Work